lukasvdgaag/SlimeSurvival/README.md

 Things such as "Slime Trap", "Leap tool", "Invisibily wand" and more.

 ## Development
-This game plugin is currently under development.
+This game plugin is currently under development by GaagjesCraft Network Team (GCNT).
+There's not yet a release date.